datagrok-ai/public/help/develop/packages/rest-api.md

 API key can be accessed from the user profile under **API Key** link.
 User profile is located under profile picture in left side panel.

 ![](./api-key.png)

+For API Url use Datagrok's URL followed by `/api`: For example, for `public.datagrok.ai` the required Url will be `https://public.datagrok.ai/api`.

 ## Files